"Jesus answered, "I am the way and the truth and the life. No one comes to the Father except through me." ---John 14:6

 "But godliness with contentment is great gain.
 For we brought nothing into the world, and we can take nothing out of it.
 But if we have food and clothing, we will be content with that." ...
 1 Timothy 6:6-8

 Now there's a passage I need to read, like, every week.
-I love thinking that, hey--I have food.
+Oh my!
+I have food.
 I have clothing.
 So everything else around my house and all my friends, loved ones and the country-ish things which please my eyes, well, they must all be extra blessings.
-Wow!

 My good friend, Laura, became a grandmother this week to her very first grandbaby.
 And you know?
-I am so thrilled for her And even though, most likely, I'll never become a grandmother, myself, (remember when I wrote about finding my own grandchildren?)--still--I am happy that such a wonderful thing has happened to Laura and to you grandparents who read this blog.
+I am thrilled for her And even though, most likely, I'll never become a grandmother, myself, (remember when I wrote about finding my own grandchildren?)--still--I'm happy that such a wonderful thing has happened to Laura and to you grandparents who read this blog.

-And my contentment about not being a grandmother, myself, is a gift to Naomi, who certainly doesn't need me pressuring her to have children when she doesn't wish to.
+And my contentment about not being a grandmother, myself, is a gift to Naomi, who certainly doesn't need me pressuring her to have children.
 It can also be a gift to Laura (and you other grandparents) because, when I'm truly content, there's no jealousy on my part concerning your grandbabies, wishing they were mine, which would stop me from sharing in your joy.